biswa1751/nasa-earth-dictionary/README.md

 A comprehensive NASA abbreviations dictionary.
 Definitions and details of abbreviations used in NASA and space exploration.

+Search through thousands of NASA abbreviations and acronyms with an intuitive Flutter interface.

 ## Getting Started

 This project is a starting point for a Flutter application.